mykle1/MMM-ToDoLive/README.md

 * You can use multiple instances by simply adding another config entry.

 * Each instance can have its own heading.
+Headers are self-centering.

 * Works well in all regions.
 Make it as wide or as tall as you like it.

 * Will be added to Hello-Lucy as a default module.

 * Caveat: Multiple instances can not use different css files (unless I can figure that out).

+* Caveat #2: Entries will not survive a restart.
+I'm working on that!
+Sheeeesh! :-)

 ## Requirements and recommendations